glurp/ten_algorithms_must_know_to/README.md

 ==================
 All content must be original public domain (please do not copy Resetta code site...) you can put copyright.
-Feel free to contibute by posting submissions bye ???
+Feel free to contibute by posting submissions bye pull-request

 Kepp Objectives in mind :
 * Material for ruby learner